Imagine and design solutions to challenges at the Maker Space. Make your creation from a range of

-This ‘gripping’ activity invites you to follow a design process.
-Below are some of the questions that will help you out at each stage of the process.
+This noisy activity invites you to follow a design process.
+Below are some of the questions that will help you at each stage of the process.

 Think of some solutions

-- What ideas do you have for your device?
+- What ideas do you have for a design?

 Make a prototype

-- How can you use the different properties of the materials in your design?
+- How will the different properties of the materials you use, affect the sound they make?

-- What parts of your design are you finding tricky to build?
+- What part of the design are you finding tricky to build?

 Test it out

-- What did you observe when you tested your device?
+- What did you see and hear when you tested your Sound Maker?